Mezzky/note-app/README.md

 # Note App

-T h i s a p p i s m ake by ReactJS and TailwindCSS the best combo for frontend development.
+T h i s a p p i s m a ke by ReactJS and TailwindCSS the best combo for frontend development.

 Currently, two official framework and library are available: